kristi11/ww-filament/README.md

    ```
    https://github.com/kristi11/ww-filament.git .
    ```
-   this will clone all of the project's content without the project name folder.
+   this will clone all the project's content without the project name folder.
 2. Install NPM packages
    ```
    npm install